PhungDucKien/excelium/slate/source/includes/_mobile_api.md

 Parameter | Description
 --------- | -----------
-location | Geo location string separated by commas
+location | the string of physical location of the browser separated by commas ("latitude,longitude,altitude")

 ## Set Native App Context